starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 *   ``NOT_RECEIVED``:
     The transaction has not been received yet (i.e., not written to storage).
 *   ``RECEIVED``:
-    The transaction was received by the operator.
+    The transaction was received by the Operator.
 *   ``PENDING``:
     The transaction passed the validation and is waiting to be sent on-chain.
 *   ``REJECTED``: